Jero9999/Tiny-Expression-Evaluator/readme.md

 TEE.Evaluate("2^20") //returns 1048576
 ```

-To use variables, you can put in an object as the second parameter (dictionary and callback delegate are also supported).
+To use variables in your expression, pass in an object as the second parameter (dictionary and callback delegate are also supported).

 ```csharp
 TEE.Evaluate("z = (x+y)^3 = x^3 + 3*x^2*y + 3*x*y^2 + y^3", new{x=3,y=2,z=125})
 //returns True
 ```

-For cases when an expression is evaluated over and over again (such as in a plotting program), you can improve performance using cached compilation.
-The struct returned by Compiled() holds a reference to a compiled delegate, which can be invoked repeatedly without incurring any parsing:
+For cases when an expression is evaluated multiple times (such as in a plotting app), you can improve performance using cached compilation.
+The struct returned by Compiled() holds a reference to a compiled delegate, which can be invoked repeatedly without incurring any parsing overhead:

 ```csharp
 var expr = parsedExpr.Compile("x^3 + 3*x^2*y + 3*x*y^2 + y^3");//compiled